 Lots of people might say they are “trauma-informed” therapists.
 The term “trauma-informed” means that a professional considers the impact of trauma on a person, and tailors their interventions to ensure that they are not harmful to people who have experienced trauma.
 There is no recognized training program to ensure that a person is “trauma-informed”, so this is not a claim that can be validated.
 “Trauma-informed” does not mean a therapist is trained in any of the validated interventions for ameliorating trauma listed above.

 Why do the therapists at LHA focus on EMDR as their treatment of choice for trauma and PTSD?

 At LHA, our preferred method of treating PTSD is EMDR, although we do have clinicians who are also trained in one or more of the CBT approaches.
 The reason for this preference for EMDR is informed by both our clinical experience and the research.
-In our experience, EMDR is a gentler approach to treating PTSD than the other evidenced based alternatives, while being just as effective and more efficient.
+In our experience, EMDR is a gentler approach to treating PTSD than the other evidenced based alternatives while being just as effective and more efficient.
 The research supports our observations.
-Although there are comparable outcomes from EMDR and the CBT-based therapies, EMDR requires less homework to be effective.
-Furthermore, EMDR results in less drop-outs from therapy than the CBT-based exposure therapies, presumably because of its gentler approach.
+Although there are comparable outcomes between EMDR and CBT-based therapies, EMDR requires less homework to be effective.
+Furthermore, EMDR results in fewer drop-outs from therapy than CBT-based exposure therapies, presumably because of its gentler approach.

 What can I expect in my EMDR therapy sessions?